Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Metaplectic covers of

-We follow \cite{gao2019whittaker} to characterize all the metaplectic covers of $G=\mrgl_{r}(F)$ arising in this way.
+We follow \cite{gao2019whittaker} to characterize all the metaplectic covers of $G=\mrgl_{r}(F)$.
 Let $T$ be the diagonal torus of $G$, let $Y=\mrhom(\mbg_{m},T)$ be the cocharacter lattice, and let $W=W(G,T)$ be the corresponding Weyl group.
 Then the set of $K_{2}(F)$-extensions $\hat{G}$ of $G$ are in bijection with the set of $W$-invariant quadratic forms

 This bijection is additive, saying that for two Brylinski-Deligne covers $\hat{G}_{1}$ and $\hat{G}_{2}$ of $G$ with related quadratic forms being $Q_{1}$ and $Q_{2}$ respectively, the quadratic form related to the Baer sum of $\hat{G}_{1}$ and $\hat{G}_{2}$ is $Q_{1}+Q_{2}$.